blinktrade/docs-legacy/source/index.html.md

 ## Messages

-List of Messages Based on the FIX Protocol.
+List of messages based on the FIX Protocol.

 ### User Messages